-2.2.
+2.3.
 Connection Establishment

 HTTP/QUIC relies on QUIC as the underlying transport.
 The QUIC version being used MUST use TLS version 1.3 or greater as its handshake protocol.
-The Server Name Indication (SNI) extension [RFC6066] MUST be included in the TLS handshake.
+HTTP/QUIC clients MUST indicate the target domain name during the TLS handshake.
+This may be done using the Server Name Indication (SNI) [RFC6066] extension to TLS or using some other mechanism.